The Internet and health

 If you have a prescription from a GP, many GPs and pharmacists can deal with these online.

-They need to display on every page of their website offering medicines for sale, the new European common logo (see above) which is will contain a hyperlink to their entry in the MHRA’s list of registered online sellers.
+They need to display on every page of their website offering medicines for sale, the European common logo (see above) which is will contain a hyperlink to their entry in the MHRA’s list of registered online sellers.
+(The UK leaving the EU will affect this.)

 If you don’t have a prescription, get one.
 Don’t self-diagnose and buy drugs online.
 Many sites offering drugs without prescription are illegal.
 The drugs they sell may be useless or dangerous fakes.
 Fake drugs have been known to include pesticides, brick dust, paint and floorwax.
 Plus your credit card details may be stolen.